In our final part of a 3 part series adapted from a TED talk on longevity cultures, we cover off the final 3 points.

 I found this one somewhat surprising, as the consensus on alcohol is conflicting.
 Some studies say that no amount of alcohol is good for you where others say that red wine has the healthful benefit of antioxidants and beer has many minerals.
 I present this point with some caution as some readers (not you of course) might take this and think a bottle of wine each night is healthy.
 Drinking excessively is certainly not healthy, but a standard drink or less a few nights a week shared with friends and family may be beneficial according to this study.
 If alcohol doesn’t agree with you then I don’t imagine you are missing out on too much by skipping out on this point.

 If living a longer, healthier life is important to you then make a point of trying to shift your habits.
 The combination of all 9 points is probably the most beneficial but starting with the ones you can easily do will get your journey to health started.

 As mentioned in part one, this three-part series has been adapted from a TEDx talk by Dan Buettner, a writer for National Geographic and a longevity coach.
-If you are interested in longevity you can find out more at https://www.bluezones.com/
+If longevity interests you, you can find out more at https://www.bluezones.com/

 Your Trusted Auckland Chiropractor

 Contact Revolution Chiropractic – Leading Chiropractor Auckland

 You can also book online here !